-My début collection for kids ‘A Hurricane in my Head’ is being published by Bloomsbury Education on 11 July and is available to pre-order here.
+My début collection for kids ‘A Hurricane in my Head’ is published by Bloomsbury Education on 11 July and is available to purchase here.
 The collection is targeted at kids aged 11-13.

 I’m available for performances, educational work and commissions around the world.
 You can find information about each of these things on my website, and you can also contact me for further information.